Planet SciPy

 Estamos ainda com algumas vagas abertas para o Mestrado em Ciência da Computação na UFPA, Belém.
 Os interessados, favor olhar as instruções para submissão na página de seleção do programa.
 Desde meu ingresso no programa venho orientando alunos em diferentes pesquisas sobre inteligência computacional aplicados a problemas de smart grids.
 Já tivemos trabalhos sobre sistemas multiagentes… Continue a ler »Mestrado em Ciência da Computação 2022: MetaheurísticasDiffCast: Hands-free Python Screencast Creator — Create reproducible programming screencasts without typos or edits

 Programming screencasts are a popular way to teach programming and demo tools.
-Typically people will open up their favorite editor and record themselves tapping away.
-But this has a few problems.
-A good setup for coding isn't necessarily a good setup for video -- with text too small, a window too …
+Typically people will open up their favorite editor …

 You, too, can run our software!